Website icon Xpert.Digital

 What impact will the new tariffs have on the economy?

-The new countervailing duties will make Chinese products noticeably more expensive on the European market, making competition fairer for European companies.
+The new countervailing tariffs will make Chinese products noticeably more expensive on the European market, thus making competition fairer for European companies.
 According to industry associations, particularly from the automotive sector, European manufacturers can now compete more effectively.
 However, there are also concerns that the tariffs could lead to higher consumer prices and supply bottlenecks in the medium to long term.

 How is China reacting to the EU's measures?